 American Culture

 As American Culture's Instagram bio states, the band has been "serving as a Trojan horse for poetry since 2014."
-Ten years on the scene, the four-piece toured the Pacific Northwest this summer after releasing a new album, Hey Brother, It's Been a While, which includes collaborations with Denver act Midwife.
+With more than a decade on the scene, the four-piece toured the Pacific Northwest last summer after releasing a new album, Hey Brother, It's Been a While, which includes collaborations with Denver "heaven metal" act Midwife.
 The album maintains the band's soothing sound and poetic lyrics; each track is distinct yet makes for a cohesive whole, with standout tracks including "Human Kindness," "Heavy Feeling," "Circle the Drain" and "Break It Open."

 Bellhoss